marcusolsson/tui-go/README.md

 Make sure you check out some of the [projects using tui-go](https://godoc.org/github.com/marcusolsson/tui-go?importers).

+Once you've gotten started developing your first application with tui-go, you might be interested in learning about common [patterns](https://github.com/marcusolsson/tui-go/wiki/Patterns) or how you can [debug](https://github.com/marcusolsson/tui-go/wiki/Debugging) your applications.

 ## Related projects

 tui-go is mainly influenced by [Qt](https://www.qt.io/) and offers a similar programming model that has been adapted to Go and the terminal.